-Statistical analysis of the data was performed by Statistical Package for Social Science version 20 (SPSS Inc., Chicago, Ill, United States).
+Statistical analysis of the data was performed by Statistical Package for Social Science version 20 (SPSS Inc., Armonk, NY, United States).
 The data were presented as the mean and standard deviation (SD).
-The Kolmogorov-Smirnov (K-S) test was performed to assess the normality of the data distribution.
+The Kolmogorov-Smirnov test was performed to assess the normality of the data distribution.
 All data were revealed to be non-parametric.
-To compare between two groups, Student’s t-test was used.
-To compare between more than two groups, one-way ANOVA was used.
+To compare two groups, Student’s t-test was used.
+To compare more than two groups, one-way analysis of variance was used.
 Receiver operating characteristic (ROC) curves were used to determine the cut-off points of ADC, miR that were used to differentiate patients from controls, and early from late fibrosis with calculation of the area under the curve (AUC), accuracy, sensitivity, and specificity.
 The P value was considered significant if ≤ 0.05 at the 95% confidence interval.
 A multivariate logistic regression model was performed to determine the combination of parameters with the highest accuracy for differentiating controls from patients and early from late fibrosis.
 The Spearman correlation test was used to correlate the ADC with miRs.

 RESULTS